Chris Benoit double-murder and suicide: After the murders

 At about 3:30 p.m.
 EDT on Saturday, June 23, 2007, fellow wrestler and close friend Chavo Guerrero received a voicemail message from Benoit's phone stating that both Nancy and Daniel had food poisoning and he would be late for that night's house show in Beaumont, Texas.
 Guerrero called Benoit back and found that he sounded tired and groggy as he confirmed everything that he had said in his voice message.
-Guerrero, who grew "concerned about Benoit's tone and demeanor," called him back twelve minutes later.
+Guerrero, who grew "concerned about Benoit's tone and demeanor", called him back twelve minutes later.
 Benoit did not answer, and Guerrero left a voicemail message asking Benoit to call him back.

 At 3:44 p.m.
 EDT, Benoit called Guerrero back, stating that he had not answered the call because he was on the phone with Delta Air Lines, changing his flight.
 He stated that he had a stressful day due to Nancy and Daniel's purported food poisoning.
 Guerrero then replied with, "All right man, if you need to talk, I'm here for you."
 Benoit ended the conversation by saying, "Chavo, I love you."
 During a 2014 appearance on the Talk is Jericho podcast, Guerrero said Benoit sounded "off" when he talked to him, especially when he said "I love you" with emphasis.
 Another co-worker who often travelled with Benoit called him from outside George Bush Intercontinental Airport in Houston.
 Benoit answered and told the co-worker that Nancy was vomiting blood and that Daniel was also vomiting.
-Benoit failed to show up for the house show in Beaumont and left a voicemail on Guerrero's cellphone that he would be on a flight that would arrive in Houston at 8:00 a.m.
+Benoit failed to show up for the house show in Beaumont and left a voicemail on Guerrero's cellphone that he would be on a flight that would arrive in Houston at 8 a.m.
 CDT on the following Sunday morning.
 During this time, Benoit called and left a voicemail for an unknown friend.

 On Sunday, June 24, five text messages were sent to co-workers between 3:51 a.m. and 3:58 a.m. using both Chris' and Nancy's cellphones.
 Four of them displayed the Benoits' home address.
 The fifth said that the family's dogs were in an enclosed pool area and that a garage side door had been left open.
 Guerrero and WWE referee Scott Armstrong were two of the recipients of these texts.
 Guerrero was woken up by the texts and went back to sleep, reasoning that he would ask Benoit about the texts when he picked him up at Houston airport in a few hours.
-Benoit failed to arrive on the flight at Houston airport that landed at 8:00 a.m.
+Benoit did not board the flight to Houston that landed at 8 a.m.

 Late that morning, Benoit called WWE's talent relations office, stating that Daniel was vomiting and that he and Nancy were at the hospital with him.
 He stated that he would be taking a later flight into Houston, where he was scheduled to face CM Punk for the vacant ECW World Championship at the Vengeance: Night of Champions pay-per-view event that night.
 Benoit failed to appear for the event.